Human Resources

 Performance Management

-Performance management isn’t a unique challenge we face in the construction sector.
-Following general best practices to ensure productivity and efficiency is as essential for us as it is in any industry.
+Performance management isn't a unique challenge we face in the construction sector.
+Following general management theory, productivity and efficiency is as essential to us as it is in any industry.

-Here are some general best practices for performance management, including establishing KPIs and implementing an effective performance management system.
+However, there are specific challenges in the construction industry, including establishing KPIs and implementing an effective performance management system.

 Establishing Key Performance Indicators (KPIs)